Shmuel Abba Twersky

-Abba Avraham Shmuel Twersky (1872–1947), (Note: Other sources place his birthdate as 1885 or 1888.) known as Shmuel Abba Twersky, was a Rebbe of the Makarover Hasidic dynasty.
-He succeeded his father as Makarover Rebbe of Berdichev, Ukraine, in 1920, and presided as Makarover Rebbe of Winnipeg, Manitoba, Canada, from 1927 to 1947.
+Abba Avraham Shmuel Twersky (1872–1947), (Note: Other sources place his birthdate as 1885 or 1888.) known as Shmuel Abba Twersky, was a rebbe of the Makarover Hasidic dynasty.
+He succeeded his father as Makarover rebbe of Berdichev, Ukraine, in 1920, and presided as Makarover rebbe of Winnipeg, Manitoba, Canada, from 1927 to 1947.

 Early life and family

-Shmuel Abba Twersky was born to Grand Rabbi Moshe Mordechai Twersky (1844–1920), a direct descendant of the Chernobyl Hasidic dynasty, who was the Makarover Rebbe of Berdichev and Kiev.
-His mother Chavah was a daughter of Yehoshua Rokeach, the second Belzer Rebbe.
+Shmuel Abba Twersky was born to Grand Rabbi Moshe Mordechai Twersky (1844–1920), a direct descendant of the Chernobyl Hasidic dynasty, who was the Makarover rebbe of Berdichev and Kiev.
+His mother Chavah was a daughter of Yehoshua Rokeach, the second Belzer rebbe.

 Shmuel Abba married his first cousin, Rickel Twersky, the daughter of his father's brother, David Twersky of Kiev.
 They had one son and one daughter.
 As a young married man, he was known for his proficiency in Torah study.

 Upon his father's death in 1920, he and his brother Tzvi Aryeh (d.
-1938) became Makarover Rebbes in Berdichev.
+1938) became Makarover rebbes in Berdichev.
 Later he briefly moved his court to Mezerich.
 In the wake of pogroms during the 1917–1921 Ukrainian War of Independence, he and his family fled to Riga, Latvia.

 Canada

 The Makarover Hasidic community in Winnipeg, Manitoba, Canada, included numerous members who had immigrated there due to the Ukrainian pogroms.
 They invited Twersky to be their leader.
 Twersky's move was stalled by two years of bureaucratic red tape.
 Finally he was cleared for immigration and departed by ship from Cherbourg, France, in December 1927.
 According to an article in the local Yiddish newspaper, he was greeted at the Winnipeg train station by "several hundred Hasidim".

 His community bought him a house on Flora Avenue, where a large number of Jewish immigrants resided.
 Later he moved to Boyd Avenue, where he opened a beth midrash in his house.

 Twersky was a prominent leader of the Winnipeg Jewish community.
 However, he distanced himself from community discord and in-fighting.

-On June 12, 2022, a group of Belz Hasidim organized an overnight stay in Winnipeg with the help of Rabbi Tzvi Altein of the Winnipeg Chabad in order to pray for the Holy Spirit of the Tzadik Twersky after many decades that people have not been to his holy grave and to say kadish for the Rabbi in form of a minyan.